network-chadmin/network-chadmin.com/docs/getting-started.md

 ```bash
 containerlab deploy
 ```

+If successful, you’ll see output listing your nodes and their connection status.
+You can now access devices via terminal or your preferred terminal emulator (like SecureCRT, tabby, or PuTTY).

 For a more in-depth look at how to administer Containerlab and Docker see my [Containerlab Reference guide](documentation/containerlab-reference).